FuturaAI/docmoster/README.md

 ## Security Considerations

-- Never commit your `docker-compose.yml` with real credentials to a public repository
+- Never commit your `.env` file with real credentials to a public repository
-- Consider using environment variables or Docker secrets for sensitive information
+- Consider using environment variables or Docker secrets for sensitive information in production
 - Regularly update your DocMost image for security patches

 ## Maintenance